 On this page

-The Commission and relevant authorities play important complementary roles in overseeing and promoting compliance with the Child Safe Standards.
+Many organisations and individuals that work with children are overseen by co-regulators, also known as ‘relevant authorities.’
+The Commission and co-regulators play important complementary roles in overseeing and promoting compliance with the Child Safe Standards.

 We promote compliance with the standards by:

-- collaborating and liaising closely with each relevant authority
+- collaborating and liaising closely with each co-regulator

 - reducing unnecessary duplication of resources